mikhailmarty/mikhailmarty/README.md

 ### ☕ About Me

 I code for the sheer joy of creation and the satisfaction of automating the mundane.
-For me, development isn't just work—it's a lifestyle of making things efficient and beautiful.
+For me, development isn't just work — it's a lifestyle of making things efficient and beautiful.

 *   **Philosophy:** "Simplicity is the ultimate sophistication."
 *   **Daily Driver:** **CachyOS** (Arch Linux) running a customized **KDE Plasma** desktop.